 Equipment failures are the second most common cause of truck crashes which include design and manufacturing errors like defective tires, reverse-detection warning devices or improper maintenance of brakes and tires.
 Every truck driver and company is required by the FMCSA to perform pre-trip inspections and regular maintenance of their trucks year-round.
 Unfortunately, guidelines are easy to ignore with predictable, yet preventable, annual increases in accidents, serious injuries — and death.

 3. Weather Conditions

 Commercial truck drivers don’t always account for bad weather limitations, the third most common cause for big rig accidents.
-The bigger the vehicle, the more susceptible they are to weather conditions which has a major impact on their safety.
-Their weight combined with their heavy loads make braking distances even longer in bad weather.
+The bigger the vehicle, the more susceptible they are to weather conditions which have a major impact on their safety.
+Their weight combined with their heavy loads makes braking distances even longer in bad weather.
 Trucks cannot stop as quickly or steer as easily as cars.

 4. Improper Loading

 If a truck’s load is not safely positioned in the trailer, the cargo can shift, causing the truck to become unbalanced when stopping or turning.
 Improperly secured loads can come loose and fall from the trailers creating high-speed obstacle courses.